philippe44/LMS-Raop/README.md

 https://sourceforge.net/projects/lms-to-raop/ and here https://sourceforge.net/projects/lms-plugins-philippe44/

 =============================================
-To re-compile, use makefile (Linux only, need some mods for OSX and Windows) using:
+To re-compile, use makefile (none available for Windows I use Embarcadero IDE) using:

 https://github.com/philippe44/mDNS-SD,
 faad, limad, mpg123 and libflac (for headers only if you do shared libs, full library if you want static link)